 My friends used to tell me that Shinjuku is the real heart of Tokyo.
-It has everything: offices, shopping places, fine restaurants, an entertainment district, the Tokyo Metropolitan Government Building, and so much more!
-Shinjuku Station connects to a lot of places and is often jokingly termed by travelers, foreign visitors, and locals alike, as a “warp zone.”
-This is because you can really get lost at the station!
-So be sure to remember which exit you need to go to.
-(Note: I personally prefer meeting people at the South Exit.)
+It has everything: offices, shopping, fine restaurants, an entertainment district, the Tokyo Metropolitan Government Building, and so much more!
+Shinjuku Station connects to a lot of places and is often jokingly termed by travelers, foreign visitors, and locals alike as a “warp zone.”
+This is because you can get lost at the station, so remember which exit you need to go to!

 Shinjuku is a zestful and dynamic place that will surely surprise you each time you pay a visit.
 No wonder many tourists opt to stay here instead of other areas in Tokyo.